ece362-purdue/proton-labs/lab2-interrupts/README.md

 - "Cross-core FIFO interrupts: SIO_IRQ_FIFO and SIO_IRQ_FIFO_NS (Section 3.1.5)"
     - Also called "mailboxes", these are used to send ordered messages between the two cores.
     - We'll use this in Step 4.
-- "Cross-core doorbell interrupts: SIO_IRQ_BELL and SIO_IRQ_BELL_NS (Section 3.1.6)"
-    - These are used to signal the other core that it has *something* to do, but doesn't necessarily have to be ordered or contain other data like the mailbox interrupt.
-    - We will use these in Step 4.
 - "GPIO interrupts: IO_IRQ_BANK0, IRQ_IO_BANK0_NS, IO_IRQ_QSPI, IO_IRQ_QSPI_NS (Section 9.5)"
     - When an **external** (GPIO pin) interrupt occurs, the GPIO pins can be configured to generate an interrupt signal that can be sent to the CPU cores, which are also configured to handle those interrupts.
     - If an ISR is called, it is very important to **acknowledge** the interrupt, otherwise it will keep firing over and over again, even if the interrupt condition is no longer true.